dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-ietf-pquip-hybrid-signature-spectrums.md

 [I-D.ietf-tls-hybrid-design] that summarizes these well.
 In addition, we explicate the motivation for hybrid signatures here.

-### **Complexity**
+### Complexity

 Next-generation algorithms and their underlying hardness assumptions are often more complex than traditional algorithms.
-For example, the signature scheme ML-DSA (also known as CRYSTALS-Dilithium) that has been selected for standardization by NIST.
-While the scheme follows the well-known Fiat-Shamir transform to construct the signature scheme, it also relies on rejection sampling that is known to give cache side channel information (although this does not lead to a known attack).
+For example, the signature scheme ML-DSA [MLDSA] (also known as CRYSTALS-DILITHIUM) follows the well-known Fiat-Shamir transform [FS] to construct the signature scheme, but also relies on rejection sampling that is known to give cache side channel information (although this does not lead to a known attack).
-Likewise, the signature scheme Falcon uses complex sampling during signature generation.
-Furthermore, attacks against the next-generation multivariate schemes Rainbow and GeMSS might raise concerns for conservative adopters of other algorithms, which could hinder adoption.
+Likewise, the signature scheme Falcon [FALCON] uses complex sampling during signature generation.
+Furthermore, attacks against the next-generation multivariate schemes Rainbow [RAINBOW] and GeMSS [GEMSS] might raise concerns for conservative adopters of other algorithms, which could hinder adoption.

 As such, some next-generation algorithms carry a higher risk of